Jim Inhofe: 1974 gubernatorial election

 Inhofe had been floated as a potential gubernatorial candidate since 1972.
-Inhofe was considered a strong Republican candidate with his only weaknesses being his feuding with Leo Winters and the backlash to the USS Batfish project.
-By May 1973, he was openly campaigning, but had yet to officially announce his campaign.
-In October of that year, he was polling behind Denzil Garrison in the Republican primary 35% to 65%.
-Inhofe officially launched his campaign in May 1974.
+He was considered a strong candidate, his only weaknesses being his feuding with Leo Winters and the backlash to the USS Batfish project.
+By May 1973, he was openly campaigning but had yet to announce his candidacy.
+In October, he was polling behind Denzil Garrison in the Republican primary 35% to 65%.
+Inhofe launched his campaign in May 1974.
 The main issue in both the Republican and Democratic primary campaigns was corruption during the term of incumbent Democratic governor David Hall.
 Inhofe defeated Garrison in the August primary.
 During the campaign, he lost 57 pounds and was down to 148 pounds.

-In a 2011 interview, Inhofe claimed that he and David Boren were both upset with Hall, so the pair decided to both campaign against him; Boren would primary him as a Democrat to weaken his campaign and Inhofe would run as the Republican challenger and defeat him.
-However, the plan was thrown off when Boren won the Democratic nomination.
+In a 2011 interview, Inhofe said that he and David Boren both had been upset with Hall, so they both decided to campaign against him; Boren would primary him as a Democrat to weaken his campaign and Inhofe would run as the Republican challenger and defeat him.
+The plan was thrown off when Boren won the Democratic nomination.
 In October, then-President Gerald Ford visited Oklahoma to campaign for Inhofe.
 A poll later that month by The Daily Oklahoman showed Boren leading Inhofe 74%–25%.
-Inhofe ended up losing to Boren by 64%–36%.
+Inhofe lost to Boren, 64%–36%.

 1976 congressional election

-In 1976, State Senator Frank Keating announced his campaign for Oklahoma's 1st congressional district and announced that Inhofe would be the master of ceremonies at his campaign launch announcement; however, Inhofe did not appear at Keating's announcement and instead announced he was considering his own campaign.
+In 1976, State Senator Frank Keating announced his campaign for Oklahoma's 1st congressional district and announced that Inhofe would be the master of ceremonies at his campaign launch announcement, but Inhofe did not appear at Keating's announcement and instead announced he was considering his own campaign.
 Inhofe officially announced his candidacy on February 19, 1976.
 In the Republican primary, he defeated Keating and Tulsa Public Schools board member Mary Warner, 67%–25%–8%.
 In a 2011 interview, he credited his primary win to the use of the "Kasten Plan", a system of precinct organization.
 He also criticized Democratic presidential candidate, and U.S. senator from Oklahoma, Fred Harris during his presidential primary campaign.

 During the primary, Inhofe had called for Democratic incumbent James R. Jones to be expelled from Congress for his conviction while in office for failing to report campaign contributions.

-Inhofe also criticized a donation Jones had received from Ross Perot, but he retracted his accusation that the donation affected Jones's voting record after threats from Perot and his lawyers.
+Inhofe also criticized a donation Jones had received from Ross Perot, but retracted his accusation that the donation affected Jones's voting record after threats from Perot and his lawyers.
 Inhofe was endorsed by the American Conservative Union and National Conservative Political Action Committee during the general election.
-Former California governor, and future president, Ronald Reagan endorsed and campaigned with Inhofe.
+Former California governor and future president Ronald Reagan endorsed and campaigned with Inhofe.
 He was also endorsed by President Gerald Ford, U.S. representative John Rousselot of California, and the Tulsa Tribune.
 Polling before the election showed Jones leading Inhofe, 44% to 36%.
 In the general election, Jones won by 54%–45%.